Anglo vs English Concertina: Understanding the Intricacies

 Duet Concertina

-Unlike the Anglo and English versions, the Duet Concertina is special in its set up.
-It arranges keys for the right and left hands in a way that allows both separate and joint sound production.
-This means you can play different sounds for melody and harmony at the same time, a feature that gives the 'Duet' Concertina its name.
+The Duet Concertina is special in its build unlike the Anglo and English versions.
+It sets keys for the right and left hands so they can make sounds apart or together.
+This means you can play different sounds for melody and harmony at the same time which gives the Duet its name.

 Comparison and Recommended Uses for English and Anglo Concertinas